-There are differences among FWA.
+There are differences among fraud, waste, and abuse (FWA).
 One of the primary differences is intent and knowledge.
-Fraud requires that the person have intent to obtain payment and the knowledge that their actions are wrong.
+Fraud requires the person have intent to obtain payment and the knowledge that his or her actions are wrong.
 Waste and abuse may involve obtaining an improper payment but do not require the same intent and knowledge.